VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.Invocation.IInvocationContext-1.md

 ---
-uid: Ingot.Mediator.Invocation.IInvocationContext`1
+uid: Vesture.Mediator.Invocation.IInvocationContext`1
 ---

 > [!WARNING]
-> While relevant, the <xref:Ingot.Mediator.Invocation.IInvocationContext`1>
+> While relevant, the <xref:Vesture.Mediator.Invocation.IInvocationContext`1>
 > is mostly used for syntactic sugar.
 For more information kindly
-> refer to the relevant <xref:Ingot.Mediator.Invocation.IInvocationContext>
+> refer to the relevant <xref:Vesture.Mediator.Invocation.IInvocationContext>
 > interface instead.